 Basically, it will help you get back to normal ASAP.
 And in a time of crisis — when you have a virus or malware, that’s exactly what you need.

 Our recommendation: GoDaddy Website Security, powered by Sucuri.
-You get elite scanning, super high-quality remediation assistance, and to top it off, Google blacklist removal (Google can blacklist sites that aren’t safe, and GoDaddy checks to see if you’re on this list and gets you off it before it costs your business serious coin).
+You get elite scanning, super high-quality remediation assistance, and to top it off, Google blocklist removal (Google can blocklist sites that aren’t safe, and GoDaddy checks to see if you’re on this list and gets you off it before it costs your business serious coin).
 Plus, with the top-tier version, you get a Website Application Firewall to prevent all sorts of bad things from getting through to your site.

 4. Perform backups frequently